mattsq/crosslearner/_sources/training_history.rst.txt

 The ``return_history`` option of :class:`~crosslearner.training.TrainingConfig`
-determines whether :func:`~crosslearner.training.train_acx` returns a ``History`` object alongside the trained model.  ``History`` is a list of :class:`~crosslearner.training.EpochStats` dataclasses recording losses and validation metrics for each epoch.
+determines whether :func:`~crosslearner.training.train_acx` returns a ``History`` object alongside the trained model.  ``History`` is a list of :class:`~crosslearner.training.EpochStats` dataclasses recording losses, gradient norms and learning rates for each epoch.

 Motivation
 ----------